Skip to main content

 Updated

-Government ministers have today (Thursday 5 February) launched a consultation on the future of councils in Kent and Medway.
+Government ministers a consultation on Thursday 5 February launched on the future of councils in Kent and Medway.

-They want to hear your views on the biggest proposed shake up of local government in 50 years.
+They wanted to hear your views on the biggest proposed shake up of local government in 50 years.

 Ministers asked councils to come up with plans to create unitary councils in a process known as local government reorganisation (LGR).